Uruguay cancel Cavani call-up amid Man Utd quarantine fears

 Indeed, United manager Ole Gunnar Solskjaer urged Cavani to stay loyal to the club last weekend, warning his striker that he risked making himself unavailable should he travel.

-Speaking to Dutch outlet AD, Feyenoord's technical director Frank Arnesen confirmed: "He got injured, it [the loan] is cancelled.
+Speaking to Dutch outlet AD, Feyenoord's technical director Frank Arnesen confirmed: "He got injured, it [the loan] is canceled.

 "Too bad, everything was done.
 I've talked a lot with the people at Manchester United, but it's more sensible to let him recover at that club.
 It may be a while before he is back."